 Makapuu Cliffs (Hawaii)

-On the eastern-most point of Oahu, this is a premier ridge-soaring site with one primary landing zone, and 5 primary launches that work in a broad range of conditions.
+On the eastern-most point of Oahu, this is a premier ridge-soaring site with one primary landing zone and 5 primary launches that work in a broad range of conditions.
 The classic windy cliff launch is the area from above Makai Pier and the east at 1200’ MSL.
-Proficiency with high wind reverse launches is vital.
+Proficiency in high wind reverse launches is vital.
 The wind is strong but blows so steadily there’s no need to be concerned about a wing suddenly lifting.

 The main part of the ridge faces north-east and the high section is about 2 miles long.
 The craggy cliffs plummet straight down to near sea level; if you get low, just move over near the cliff and up you go; it’s like an elevator.
 Head for the lighthouse as it’s gorgeous.

 For more information on Makapuu Cliffs flying site visit http://www.windlines.net/2002/01/makapuu.html

 This is an H3 site or H2 w/Instructor: CL Signoff required.
 Three-hour flights are possible on this ridge and thermal soaring site.
 Extremely scenic, this mountain site has areas that produce both thermal and mechanical lift.
 If conditions are right, soar the rock cliffs behind and to the north of launch.
 Beyond the cliffs, several small mountain lakes, Snoqualmie Pass, and Mt.
 Rainier come into view: exquisite.

 Two LZ’s are located along the north and south shores of Keechelus Lake.
 As Rampart Ridge is just east of Snoqualmie Pass’s summit, it can be subject to high winds that develop quickly and rotor from Hyak Moutain.
 Keeping the glider loaded while landing is very important.